nadder/rstex/TeXFontViewer/Readme.txt

-This is a simple windows application to view TeX font files (.pk).
+This is a simple windows application to view TeX font files (.gf,.pxl,.pk).
 Menu File/Open to open a font file.
 Ctrl-mousewheel zooms in and out.
 Press 'n' to show the next character in the font.